Nivolumab With or Without Ipilimumab in Treating Younger Patients With Recurrent or Refractory Solid Tumors or Sarcomas

 - Radiopharmaceutical therapy (e.g., radiolabeled antibody, 131I-MIBG): >= 42 days must have elapsed since systemically administered radiopharmaceutical therapy

 - Stem cell infusion (with or without TBI):

-- Patients must not have received prior exposure to nivolumab; for patients enrolled in parts C and D, patients must not have received prior nivolumab or ipilimumab
+- Patients must not have received prior exposure to nivolumab; for patients enrolled in parts C, D and E, patients must not have received prior nivolumab or ipilimumab

 - For patients with solid tumors without known bone marrow involvement:

 Platelet count >= 75,000/mm3 (transfusion independent, defined as not receiving platelet transfusions for at least 7 days prior to enrollment)

 - Patients with known bone marrow metastatic disease will be eligible for study provided they meet the blood counts above (may receive transfusions provided they are not known to be refractory to red cell or platelet transfusions); these patients will not be evaluable for hematologic toxicity; at least 5 of every cohort of 6 patients with a solid tumor must be evaluable for hematologic toxicity, for Parts A and C; if dose-limiting hematologic toxicity is observed on either Part A or C, all subsequent patients enrolled must be evaluable for hematologic toxicity on that Part